 Some cough and cold medications have caused serious side effects in young children and infants, such as slowed breathing.
 Because of this, the Food and Drug Administration (FDA)

-There are also many self-care measures that may help ease your symptoms:
+There are also many self-care measures that can help ease your symptoms:

 - Rest up.
-Staying home and limiting your activity can help your body fight the infection and prevent its spread to others.
+Staying home and limiting your activity can help your body fight the infection and prevent its spread to other people.

 - Stay hydrated.
 Drinking plenty of fluid can help break up nasal mucus and prevent dehydration.
 Avoid caffeinated drinks like coffee, tea, or sodas, which can be dehydrating.